The LeTs-Care Partners

 Maurizio Busacca research work focusses on social innovation, which he explores from the three intertwined perspectives of labour transformation, non-profit organisations, and local welfare state.
 He has participated in and coordinated a number of national and regional research projects on, among other topics, universities public engagement, collaborative spaces, the conciliation between care, unpaid and paid work, the nexus between the transformation of welfare state, social work, and the role of third sector organisations.

-Eugenia Delaney, Administrative staff/ Department’s Research Sector Coordinator
+Eugenia Delaney, Coordinator of the Department’s Research Sector

 Role in the project: Administrative and Financial Manager

-Eugenia Delaney, PhD in Plant Ecophysiology (Università Mediterranea di Reggio Calabria), works has a Senior Project Manager since 2003.
+Eugenia Delaney, PhD in Plant Ecophysiology (Università Mediterranea di Reggio Calabria), has been working as senior Project Manager since 2003.
 She has extensive experience in national and European project management and implementation, achieved through twenty years of working for private companies and public research institutions in environmental, humanities and social science fields.
 Since 2017, she is the coordinator of the research sector at the Department of Philosophy and Cultural Heritage – Ca’ Foscari University of Venice.

 Tommaso Musner, Project Manager